awsdocs/amazon-transcribe-developer-guide/doc_source/tca-categories-stream.md

 1. If creating a custom category: select **Create from scratch**\.
 ![\[Amazon Transcribe console screenshot: the 'create category' page showing 'rules' pane.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/analytics-categories-custom.png)

-1. Add rules to your category using the drop\-down menu\.
+1. Add rules to your category using the dropdown menu\.
 You can add up to 20 rules per category\.
 With real\-time Call Analytics transcriptions, you can only include rules that involve transcript content matches\.
 Any matches are flagged in real time\.
 ![\[Amazon Transcribe console screenshot: the 'rules' pane with list of rule types.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/analytics-categories-custom-rules-stream.png)

 1. Here's an example of a category with one rule: a customer who says "speak to a manager" at any point in the call\.